tusharpalll/pal_tushar_singh_sukhdeep_music_mixer/README.md

 # Music Mixer

 ## Overview
 Music Mixer is a web-based application that allows users to mix and manipulate audio tracks dynamically.
-This interactive tool enables users to control playback, adjust volume levels, and apply effects in real-time.
+This interactive tool enables users to control playback,and apply effects in real-time.

 ## Features
 - Play, pause, and stop audio tracks
-- Adjust volume levels individually for each track
-- Apply audio effects such as fade in/out
+- Mix the beat for beat boxing
 - User-friendly interface with responsive design

 ## Technologies Used